Top 10 stays for Railway Enthusiasts

 Dating from 1957, the carriage offers panoramic views over the surrounding Galloway countryside from its large lawned garden.

 The station which closed in 1947, sat on the branch line that connected Castle Douglas with Kirkcudbright.

 - The Old Railway Station, Petworth, West Sussex.

-Built in 1892, hotel guests at the Old Railway Station can stay in a beautifully restored Edwardian Pullman carriage.
+Guests at the Old Railway Station hotel can choose to stay in the Old Station House itself, or in one of the four beautifully restored Edwardian Pullman carriages.
 In the winter breakfast by a roaring log fire in the booking hall, during the summer months dine al fresco on the station platform.

 - Berwyn Stationmasters House, nr.
 Llangollen, North Wales Borders.

 Sleeps 6.
 Guests at this beautifully renovated station master’s house enjoy unlimited travel on the trains that wind their way along the scenic tracks of the Llangollen Heritage Steam Railway.
 Set right on the station platform, there are stunning views over railway to the River Dee.